haskell-streaming/streaming-utils/README.md

 `streaming bytestring` just replicates `Pipes.HTTP` (barely a character is changed) so that exchange is via `ByteString m r` rather than @Producer ByteString m r`.

 `Streaming.Attoparsec` pretty much replicates Renzo Carbonara's `Pipes.Attoparsec` module.
+It permits parsing an effectful bytestring with an attoparsec parsec, and also the
+(streaming) conversion of an effectful bytestring into stream of parsed values.